 Related: For more cacti inspiration, we’ve some of the best cactus quotes a click away related to strength in adversity, sustainability, and the odd metaphor for life.

-The durability of vegan leather goods has environmental implications because it dictates how fast end-of-life products end up in landfills.
-If the period of use is valued less than the environmental costs of production and disposal, then there is a problem because that would make it no different from fast fashion products.
+The durability of vegan leather goods has environmental implications because it dictates how quickly end-of-life products end up in landfills.
+If the period of use is valued less than the environmental costs of production and disposal, then there is a problem, because then it would be no different from fast fashion products.

 The nopal cactus is the primary raw material for cactus leather.
 It is an easily renewable resource because of the harvest of mature leaves.
 So there's no need to cut down or uproot the plants and then replant new seeds.
 The young leaves are simply left to mature.